What is Emotional Eating?

 Several factors contribute to emotional eating, and these can vary from person to person.
 Common triggers include:

-• Stress and Anxiety: Chronic stress increases cortisol levels, which can lead to cravings for high-calorie foods.
-Eating these foods temporarily reduces stress but does not address the underlying cause.
+• Stress and Anxiety: Chronic stress increases cortisol, leading to cravings for high-calorie foods.
+While these foods provide temporary relief, they don’t address the root cause.

-• Emotional Distress: Feelings of sadness, loneliness, or anger can drive individuals to seek solace in food.
-Eating becomes a way to numb or distract from these uncomfortable emotions.
+• Emotional Distress: Feelings of sadness, loneliness, or anger can drive individuals to seek solace in food, using it to numb or distract from uncomfortable emotions.

-• Boredom: When there is a lack of stimulation or engagement, eating can become a way to fill the time or provide a sense of pleasure.
+• Boredom: When there’s a lack of stimulation or engagement, eating can become a way to fill time or find pleasure.

-• Habitual Responses: Some people develop a habit of eating in response to specific situations, such as watching TV or after a long day at work, even when they are not physically hungry.
+• Habitual Responses: Some people develop a habit of eating in response to specific situations, even when they’re not physically hungry.

 Identifying Symptoms of Emotional Eating

-• Eating When Not Hungry: Emotional eating often occurs even when you are not physically hungry, especially as a response to emotional triggers.
+• Eating when not hungry: Emotional eating often occurs as a response to emotional triggers, even when you’re not physically hungry.

-• Mindless Eating: Consuming large quantities of food without paying attention to what or how much you are eating is a common symptom.
+• Mindless eating: Consuming large amounts of food without paying attention is a common symptom.

-• Guilt and Regret After Eating: Feeling guilty or regretful after eating, especially if you realize the eating was emotionally driven, is another clear indicator.
+• Guilt and regret: Feeling guilty or regretful after eating, especially if it was emotionally driven, is another indicator.

 Strategies to Overcome Emotional Eating